dpweb/testform/README.md

 Testform
 ========

-Method of testing complex Enterprise Application Integrations

-The goals of testform is to bring automated testing (verification) of the expected data in ERP type applications.
-By creating a method of developing tests for data accuracy and correct functionality in systems.

-With the following requirements, and a very minimal set of features, but powerful.
+Automated Testing for Enterprise Applications & Integrations

+Testform brings automated testing to Enterprise applications, with the following requirements, and a very minimal, but powerful, set of features.
+It arose from the need to test corporate applications across many systems, that are integrated and may have data changing on various schedules.

 - Vendor, application, language agnostic
 A reference implementation in Javascript will be provided here.
 Implementations for other platforms, Java, etc.. should be not too difficult.